Skip to content

 Expected Time Commitment

-Monthly meetings and work on deliverables outside of monthly meetings.
+The Council meets monthly and works on deliverables outside of monthly meetings.

 Desired Expertise

-The Council's upcoming projects and therefore desired expertise would involve topics of artificial inteligence and other influences of technology on children and adolescents, the impact of violence in schools, social isolation, climate change, and immigration.
+Desired expertise would involve topics of Artificial Intelligence and other influences of technology on children and adolescents, the impact of violence in schools, social isolation, climate change, and immigration.

 Responsibilities

-Leaders on the Council initiate involvement in the review of position statements, creation of background and resource documents, and bring their unique job perspectives to group discussions.
-Group leaders should encourage and reach out to fellows and ECP members who may look to them for guidance on the Council or otherwise.
+Members on the Council initiate involvement in the review of Position Statements, development of background and resource documents, and are expected to bring their unique job perspectives to group discussions.
+Group leaders should encourage and reach out to Fellows and ECP members who may look to them for guidance on the Council or otherwise.

 Medical leadership for mind, brain and body.